muhammadsalah/Blockchain-weekends/README.md

 ##							Running the environment														##
+Please notice that we are going to need 4 terminal windows in order to apply this Lab.

 The “start_env.sh” script, is a simple script that simply kills all the running docker containers, and clears all docker networks that are not used; if you choose to use this script to initialize the environment; it will tail the logs in a text file “log.txt”.

 Please make sure you inspect the script, and ask a question whenever any command is not clear.